chanzuckerberg/cellxgene-census/tools/cell_census_builder/README.md

 $ chmod ug+s /tmp/census-build   # optional, but makes permissions handling simpler
 $ docker run --mount type=bind,source="`pwd`/tmp/census-build",target='/census-build' cell-census-builder
 ```

+### Build configuration options

+To be documented.
+They are all present in the `build_state.py` file.

+### Building the docker image

+The image is built by a GHA workflow.
+For developer builds, there is a target present in `tools/cell_census_builder/Makefile`.

 ### Commands to cleanup local Docker state on your ec2 instance (while building an image)